-By some estimates, we are each walking around with at least three pounds of gut bacteria.
+By some estimates, we each walk around with at least three pounds of gut bacteria.
 And they’re not just sitting there minding their own business.
-Those bugs that you’re harboring influence your wellbeing, including very likely your blood sugar control and your chances of developing prediabetes, type 2 diabetes and a host of other chronic conditions.
+Those bugs you harbor influence your wellbeing, including very likely your blood sugar control and your chances of developing prediabetes, type 2 diabetes and a host of other chronic conditions.

 We have about 300 species of gut bacteria.
 In fact, there are about 10 times more bacteria cells in your intestines than there are human cells throughout your entire body!

 Collectively, the microbes residing in the intestines comprise nearly two million genes (called the microbiome).
 The microbiome is about 100 times greater than the human genome or the number of human genes.
 So with vastly more bacteria genes that human genes, it’s not so hard to imagine that gut bacteria affect your health and risk for disease.
 Of course, we want to know what to feed those bugs to make them happy and to help them thrive.
 More on that in a bit.